See below for a closer look at Farmer Kev's Jang JP-6W in action.

 - Does not tolerate a lot of field debris.

-- Highly reliable, with proper calibration and bed preparation.
+- Highly reliable, given proper calibration and bed preparation.

 Jang TD Precision Seeder Series